bratta/standup/README.md

 ![Example Standup](etc/example.png)

+I wrote this for me, for my development team.
+As such, it is highly opinionated and likely won't work for your own situation.
+You can use this for reference or as a starting point for your own daily standup script.

 ## Overview

 This is a program highly tailored to my development team's daily Slack standup messages.
 Since starting to use